jbhannah/jbhannah.net-jekyll/portfolio.md

 built on [ZURB Foundation][zurb] using SASS.
 While previous iterations had lived on shared hosts or virtual private servers, the Jekyll-based version runs on Heroku (but is still host-agnostic).
-I've documented my process for [hosting a Jekyll-based site on Heroku][jekyll-heroku].
+I've documented my process for [hosting a Jekyll-based site on Heroku][jekyll-heroku], and the entirety of this site's code is [available on GitHub][jbh-gh].

 (current screenshots)